intel-analytics/ipex-llm/docs/docs/whitepaper.md

 * **Next, another “parameter synchronization” job is launched;** each task n in the “parameter synchronization” job is responsible for managing the nth partition of the parameters, just like a parameter server (as shown in Figure 6).
 Specifically, the nth partition of the gradients (from all the tasks of the previous “model forward-backward” job) are first shuffled to task n, which then aggregates (sums) these gradients, and applies the updates to the nth partition of the weights (using the specific optimization method), as illustrated in Figure 5.

 ```
-For each task n in the ”parameter synchronization” job
+For each task n in the "parameter synchronization" job
    shuffle the nth partition of all gradients to this task
    aggregate (sum) the gradients
    updates the nth partition of the weights